 Note: When you print a report, the time that appears on the printed report is the time at which the report was printed.
 However, when you view a report in a print preview layout, the time that appears on the report is the time at which the report was last run.

-- Send To: Displays a submenu with options that let you provide a link to the current page on your desktop (create shortcut), in an email message, or on a Home Page. - Help: Displays the context-sensitive Help topic for the current page.
+- Send To: Displays a submenu with options that let you. - Help: Displays the context-sensitive Help topic for the current page.